joshooaj/ReStem/SQUARE_SETUP.md

 1. In the Square Developer Dashboard, go to **Applications**
 2. Click **+ Create Your First Application** (or **+ New Application**)
-3. Give your application a name (e.g., "ReStem")
+3. Give your application a name (e.g., "Mux Minus")
 4. Click **Save**

 ## Step 3: Get Your Credentials